CharnelMouse/FPython/README.md

 The value of `here` is therefore unchanged, and consecutive `create` calls point to the same memory position.\
 As with words, the idea is to keep names/aliases and contents separate.

-Only the `( ... )` style of comments is supported, because I don't want to make around with device-dependents issues like how to end a line.
+Both `( ... )` and `\ ... \n` styles of comments are supported.
+This assumes that '\n' is the computer's newline character.

+`base` is implemented, to let input/output use a base different to 10.
+There's nothing stopping you from giving a base outside of the expected range [2, 36], but doing so will give you odd behaviour, or just result in an error.\
+`decimal`, `hex`, and `binary` for setting common bases are not added yet.